 Everything you need to fill out and file your Self Assessment tax return

-Thinking about completing your Self Assessment tax return soon?
-To help you prepare and save some time, here’s a list of everything that you’ll need to have to hand before you get started.
+Thinking about completing your Self Assessment tax return but not sure what information you’ll need?
+To help you prepare and save some time, here’s a list of everything that you’ll need to have to hand before you get started:

 Unique Taxpayer Reference (UTR)